Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 It sounds like a positive move.

-exhibition ever to come to Australia.
-Wow.
-I thought you were going to say the most important thing that happened in 1939.
+I think it's the most important thing that happened in 1939.

 You think that's what started everything?